 The EU is currently discussing how copyright legislation in Europe should be overhauled and the Vice-President for the Digital Single Market hopes that measures against geoblocking will be part of the new rules.

-online articles.
+the full online articles.
 It did not pay for these snippets.
 The company found itself sued in the U.K. by the Newspaper Licensing Agency (NLA).
-The case was really about whether Meltwater could use headlines and portions of articles in a commercial service
+The case was really about whether Meltwater could use headlines and portions of articles in a

 The NLA claimed that when you look at online content, you're making 2 copies, one on the screen and one in your browser's cache.
 The agency claimed that this required the authorization of the copyright holders.